Subpart F Income

-Subpart F Income: The IRS Rules for Subpart F Income, CFC, and U.S. Shareholder Foreign Earnings analysis is very complicated.
+Subpart F Income & Controlled Foreign Corporations (CFC): The IRS Rules for Subpart F Income, CFC, and U.S. Shareholder Foreign Earnings analysis is very complicated.
 Essentially, Subpart F Income is involves CFC (Controlled Foreign Corporations) that accumulate certain, specific types of income (primarily passive income).

 When a CFC has Subpart F income under IRC Section, that means the U.S. shareholders may have to pay tax on the earnings.
 The kicker is that the ratable share of Subpart F income may be attributable to the U.S. shareholder, even if the income is never distributed to the shareholder.

 *Subpart F Income overlaps with various other related issues, such as Form 5471, GILTI, and PFIC.
 And, with the Internal Revenue Service taking an aggressive position on issues involving Foreign Accounts Compliance and Unreported Foreign Income — compliance is important to avoid offshore penalties.